kagov/blog/content/post/who-powers.md

 <b>Hugo</b> - The amazing static site generator that is the backbone for that you see out there.
 The UI/UX uses tranquil theme.
 The packs a lot of stuff out of the box but at the same time allows to choose your own colors.

 <b>Netlify</b> provides free hosting for static sites and hexo has a deployer plugin that helps you deploy the site in a single command.
-Not only this, it has an inttegration with Let;'s Encrypt that lets you add SSL on click of a button.
+Not only this, it has an integration with Let;'s Encrypt that lets you add SSL on click of a button.

 <b>Go Daddy</b> is the site's domain registrar.
 Create an account, choose a domain, pay and as simple as that.
 Just configure a CNAME record by adding the site's IP and you are set.